GoosefleetEO/aa-structures/README.md

 - Optional: Add additional settings if you want to change any defaults.
 See [Settings](#settings) for the full list.

 > **Recommended celery setup**:<br>The Alliance Structures app uses celery to refresh data from ESI on a regular basis.
 We strongly recommend to enable the following additional settings for celery workers to enable logging and to protect against memory leaks:<br>
-`-l info --max-memory-per-child 512000`
+`-l info --max-memory-per-child 262144`
-<br><br>In many setups this config is part of your supervisor configuration.<br>On Ubuntu you can run `systemctl status supervisor` to see where that config file is located. <br><br>Note that you need to restart the supervisor service itself to activate those changes.<br>
+<br><br>In most setups this config is part of your supervisor configuration file which is located here: `myauth/supervisor.conf`. <br><br>Note that you need to restart the supervisor service itself to activate those changes.<br>
 e.g. on Ubuntu:<br>`systemctl restart supervisor`

 ### 4. Finalize installation into AA